forcepusher/forcepusher/README.md

 ---

-Models less than 26B are absolutely useless, don't hold your hopes high.
-Put `Think with attention to details, stop the thought at 10 paragraphs.` rule or use my [portable caveman](https://github.com/forcepusher/smol-caveman) prompt.
-Quantize your vision .mmproj file to Q8_0 so you don't have to blind the model completely.
-Don't use uncensored/abliterated crap, every single bit of KL divergence makes a huge difference.
-Never use Q8_0 KV Cache, it kills the tool calls because it introduces typos and lobotomizes the model.
-When short on memory, always disable Unified KV Cache and set Max Concurrent Prediction to 1.
-Use OpenAI-compatible API to connect to LM Studio.
-Best open-source agentic IDE atm seems to be https://zed.dev/

 #### Cookbook (essential models I've found for programming so far):
 **Wasserman** 32k - unsloth/gemma-4-31b-it@iq4_nl (for 24GB GPU, very heavy and reliable, use temperature 1.0)
 **Drunk Wasserman** 96k - unsloth/gemma-4-31b-it@q2_k_xl (for 24GB GPU, same as above for bigger context window)